marco-liberale/PasteBomb/README.md

 Any pastebin service that allows you to get a direct link to the raw content of a paste will work with PasteBomb.

+**Important** PasteBomb is still in version 0.01 this is currently not ment to be used for penertation testing but rather to demonstrate the concept of a RAT that uses Pastebin as a C2 server.
 # Usage

+## beta
+The beta version allows you to receive output from the `cmd` command through a discord webhook

 ## Commands
 `cmd` - execute terminal commands.